 Students classified as "visiting undergraduate" are students who are pursuing a degree at another institution and wish to enroll in classes at Lynchburg College with the intention of transferring credits back to their primary institution.
-Additional admission requirements include:
+Students who enroll at Lynchburg College as visiting undergraduate students must apply for each semester they wish to be enrolled.
+Students must submit a non-degree application and send an official transcript from the college or university in which they are currently enrolled.